easytransac/easytransac-sdk-php/README.md

 - `Providers` is required by the EasyTransac API
 - pass it on the transaction with `->setProviders(...)`
+- `setProviders()` accepts either a comma-separated string or an array
-- values are comma-separated, for example `card` or `applepay,googlepay,card`
+- array values are trimmed, lowercased, deduplicated, and serialized for the API
+- examples: `card`, `applepay,googlepay,card`, or `['applepay', 'googlepay']`

 ```php
 use EasyTransac\Core\Services;